Establish/Maintain Asana Practice

 If new to Asana, start with a 10-15 minute practice on your own.

 If it's challenging to establish your own practice, take a yoga class 2-3 times/week - online, or at a local yoga studio, or the YMCA.

-Below are examples, not actual practices.
+Below are sample sequences.
 Please contact Slava for specific personal recommendations, or find a local yoga teacher or yoga therapist.
 Slava is available for private yoga instruction and yoga therapy in San Diego, CA.

 Core strength moves - bench pose and reversed plank

 Flow yoga routine to stretch three main muscle groups for runners: calves, hamstrings, and hip flexors

 Handstand Practice after a good warmup as above